Your bones are, and they're paying the price.

 Fluorine

-Nutrient with diverse functions, among which is the ability to obtain good bone metabolism, since it stimulates the activity of the osteoblast (bone-building cell), and can replace hydroxyl ions in hydroxyapatite, increasing bone strength.
+Nutrient with various functions, including that of obtaining a good bone metabolism, since it stimulates the activity of the osteoblast (bone-building cell), and can replace hydroxyl ions in hydroxyapatite, increasing bone strength.

-Foods rich in this micronutrient: fish (sardines, cod), shellfish (oysters, mussels), nuts (walnuts, cashews), peanuts, cocoa, oats, yogurt, cheese, whole grains, coffee.
+Foods rich in this micronutrient: fish (sardines, cod), shellfish (oysters, mussels), nuts (walnuts, cashews), peanuts, cocoa, oats, yogurt, cheese, whole grain cereals, coffee.

 Silicon

-This mineral is of vital importance since it promotes bone calcification, supporting the mineralization and reconstruction of bone tissue.
+This mineral is of vital importance because it promotes bone calcification, supporting the mineralization and reconstruction of bone tissue.

 It is necessary for calcium, phosphorus, and magnesium to be fixed in the bones, so a deficiency or insufficiency could mean that even with good levels of these minerals, they cannot carry out their functions at the cellular level.

-Foods rich in this nutrient: barley, beer, oats, fruits (banana, cherries, avocado, coconut), buckwheat, cress (a plant in the watercress family), parsley, mustard, millet, dandelion.
+Foods rich in this nutrient: barley, beer, oats, fruits (banana, cherries, avocado, coconut), buckwheat, watercress (a vegetable from the cress family), parsley, mustard, millet, dandelion.

 Zinc

-A micronutrient involved in many metabolic functions, 85% of which is found in muscles and bones, making a vital contribution to proper bone metabolism.
+This micronutrient is involved in many metabolic functions, and 85% of its reserves can be found in muscles and bones, contributing vitally to the proper development of bone metabolism.

-By forming part of numerous metalloenzymes, among which are zinc-dependent proteolytic enzymes called matrix metalloproteinase collagenases (MMPs), many of which are expressed at high levels in bone, performing functions in ossification, as well as bone modeling and remodeling processes.
+As part of numerous metalloenzymes, including zinc-dependent proteolytic enzymes called matrix metalloproteinases (MMPs), many of which are expressed at high levels in bone, fulfilling functions in ossification, as well as bone modeling and remodeling processes.

-Foods rich in this nutrient: seafood (oysters and crustaceans), red meat, fish, cheese, nuts, wheat germ, sesame seeds,
+Foods rich in this nutrient: shellfish (oysters and crustaceans), red meat, fish, cheese, nuts, wheat germ, sesame seeds,

 Copper